uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 <a href="figures/submit-periodics.svg" target="blank">Open the submit periodics diagram in a new tab</a>.

 1. The customer enters digital records through accountancy software or a spreadsheet.
 The records are uploaded digitally.
 MTD mandates that a business keeps digital records for all self-employment and property businesses.
-2. Software calls the list all self-employment businesses endpoint which provides the self-employment ID.
+2. The software calls the list all self-employment businesses endpoint which provides the self-employment ID.
 You will need to call this the first time your customer uses the software but its not needed for every interaction.
-Note: this is not relevant for property as there are no property business IDs.
+Note: this is not relevant for a property as there are no property business IDs.
 3. The HMRC API returns the self-employment ID which is required to interact with other self-employment APIs.
 4. The software receives the self-employment ID.
 You should store the self-employment ID which will save you having to repeatedly call this endpoint.
-5. Software calls the retrieve Self Employment business obligations or retrieve all UK property business obligations - quarterly obligations are initially created based on the accounting period for the income source.
+5. The software calls the retrieve Self Employment business obligations or retrieve all UK property business obligations - quarterly obligations are initially created based on the accounting period for the income source.
 The deadline for meeting a quarterly obligation is one month after the obligation period end date.
 The software should communicate these deadlines clearly to the customer and prompt them to submit the information when the update is due.
 6. HMRC returns obligations for the requested date range.
 7. The software receives the obligations for the requested date range.
 It can hold on to this information and prompt the customer closer to the due date.
-8. Software prompts the customer when they are due to submit an update.
+8. The software prompts the customer when they are due to submit an update.
 9. The customer receives the prompt in software.
 10. Software prepares the summary information and displays it to the customer.
 11. Customer reviews and submits information.
 12. The customer starts the process to submit data.
-13. Software calls the create a Self Employment periodic update, create a non FHL UK property update period or create a FHL UK property update period endpoints, depending on the income source type being submitting.
+13. The software calls the create a Self Employment periodic update, create a non FHL UK property update period or create a FHL UK property update period endpoints, depending on the income source type being submitting.
 14. HMRC receives and stores information and provides success response.
-15. Software receives the success response.
+15. The software receives the success response.
 15a.
-Software confirms with the customer that the update has been received and stored by HMRC
+The software confirms with the customer that the update has been received and stored by HMRC
-16. Software calls the trigger a self-assessment tax calculation endpoint to get the calculation and ensure the obligation is marked as met, once the update(s) complete an obligation period.
+16. The software calls the trigger a self-assessment tax calculation endpoint to get the calculation and ensure the obligation is marked as met, once the update(s) complete an obligation period.
 17. HMRC mark the obligation as fulfilled, once the update(s) complete an obligation period Note this can take up to an hour to show on our systems as met.
 18. HMRC receives the request and returns a Calculation ID (calculationId) software must use this when calling the Self Assessment tax calculation endpoint
-19. Software calls the relevant endpoints to retrieve the calculation.
+19. The software calls the relevant endpoints to retrieve the calculation.
 Note: the tax calculation can take up to 5 seconds to run.
-We recommend you wait 5 seconds – this is optional and software does not have to retrieve the tax calculation information at this point.
+We recommend you wait 5 seconds – this is optional and the software does not have to retrieve the tax calculation information at this point.

 >a) [retrieve a self-assessment tax calculation metadata](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-metadata-test-only_get_accordion) endpoint for a given CalculationID – this provides high-level data about the calculation including the calculation type ‘crystallised’ or ‘In Year’, the total Income tax and NIC calculated and details of which of the other calculation endpoints are relevant to the calculation, for vexample, if no error messages have been generated during the calculation this endpoint will show you that so you do not need to call that endpoint.<br/>

 >b) [retrieve the calculated Income Tax and National Insurance contributions](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-income-tax-and-nics-calculated-test-only_get_accordion) for a given NINO and Calculation ID – this endpoint provides the detail of Income Tax and NICs calculated, including detail of the rate bands applied to each income source and any tax deducted at source.<br/>

->c) [retrieve the taxable income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-taxable-income-test-only_get_accordion) that has been used in the self-assessment tax calculation for a given NINO and Calculation ID – this endpoint provides detail of income across all sources that has formed part of the calculation.<br/>
+>c) [retrieve the taxable income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-taxable-income-test-only_get_accordion) that has been used in the self-assessment tax calculation for a given NINO and Calculation ID – this endpoint provides detail of income across all sources that have formed part of the calculation.<br/>

 >d) [retrieve the allowances, deductions and reliefs](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-allowances-deductions-and-reliefs-test-only_get_accordion) that exist for the self-assessment tax calculation for a given NINO and Calculation ID - this endpoints provides the details of all allowances, deductions and reliefs that have been used in the calculation.
 >e) [retrieve the end-of-year Income Tax and National Insurance contribution](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individual-calculations-api/1.0#self-assessment_retrieve-self-assessment-tax-calculation-income-tax-and-nics-calculated-test-only_get_accordion) estimates for a given NINO and Calculation ID – this endpoint provides a forecast of how much Income tax and NICs could be due for the full year based on the Income submitted for a period.<br/>